arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"My neural networks dream in tensors and gradients! 🧠💭"* 😄
+*"The first AI program was written in 1951! 🤖"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**